SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 3. Create Enrollment Policies as per your organization’s policies.

 4. Configure the Certificate Template for SCEP Gateway and insert the SCEP URL created in step two above.
-This is needed as it contains all the relevant information required for MDMs so they can configure themselves to be able to place CSR with SecureW2.
+This is needed because it contains all the relevant information for MDMs to configure themselves to place CSR with SecureW2.

-Using SCEP with SecureW2 solutions helps you automate certificate management with greater accuracy and ease to provide you with better network security by ensuring that every device on your network is equipped with a certificate.
+Using SCEP with the JoinNow Platform helps you automate certificate management with greater accuracy and ease, improving network security by ensuring every device on your network is equipped with a certificate.

 Simplifying SCEP With SecureW2